 Best Moisturizers For Sensitive Skin

-If your skin easily reddens and chaps, and frequently prickles, tightens and tingles when exposed to the wrong products or, simply, to the elements, you have sensitive skin.
+If your skin easily reddens and chaps and frequently prickles or tightens when exposed to the wrong products, you have sensitive skin.
 You were born with it, but pollution, alcohol and stress don’t help and can often make it worse.

 “Choosing a moisturizer for your skin is a very personal endeavor,” says Dr. Khorasani.
 “Everyone's skin reacts differently to various ingredients and fragrances.
 If you have sensitive skin, you should try to use gentle, fragrance-free products.”
 Having sensitive skin means that your skin barrier is quite permeable and apt to let in irritants.

 So, make sure your moisturizer is as irritant-free as possible.
 Watch out for anything that has parabens, sodium lauryl sulfates, synthetic dyes and fragrances, propylene glycol and phthalates.
 Eminence Organics is proud to say no to all these artificial additives.
 Instead, select products that contain soothing humectants that won’t irritate your skin, like glycerin.
 Natural ingredients like chamomile and aloe vera are also effective at calming down sensitive skin reactions.